Invasive Species Alert

 Vespa velutina (Lepeletier, 1836)

 Species Alert Issued by: the the National Biodiversity Data Centre on behalf of the National Parks and Wildlife Service (NPWS).
-Press release issued 7th of May 2021.
+Press release issued 7th May 2021; Press release issued 13th August 2025.
+Press release issued 28th August 2025.

-Reason for issue: to notify of the first verified sighting in Ireland of a single specimen of Asian hornet, a regulated Invasive Alien Species of Union concern.
+Reason for issue of Species Alert: to notify of the first verified sighting in Ireland of a single specimen of Asian hornet in 2021, a regulated Invasive Alien Species of Union concern.
+Species Alert updated 10th September 2025.

 Is there a reference specimen?: Yes.
-The Asian hornet specimen was verified by Dr. A. O’Hanlon of the National Museum of Ireland as a female Asian hornet (Vespa velutina) colour form nigrithorax.
-The specimen will be retained in the museum collections.
+The 2021 Asian hornet specimen was verified by Dr. A. O’Hanlon of the National Museum of Ireland as a female Asian hornet (Vespa velutina) colour form nigrithorax.
+The specimen is retained in the museum collections.
+Asian hornet specimens and the two nests removed in 2025 are deposited with the National Museum of Ireland.

 Pathway of introduction:

-The circumstances of how the specimen arrived in the country are not known.
+The circumstances of how the 2021 and 2025 hornets arrived in the country are not known.
 There are many possible pathways of introduction particularly to urban areas near hubs and entry points with extensive regional, national and international connectivity.
-Given the recent weather patterns with cool northerly airflow that has persisted for the second half of April, it seems less likely to have been a natural dispersal from neighbouring regions.

 • Specimen collected by the National Museum of Ireland and verified as Vespa velutina.